openhab/openhab-addons/bundles/org.openhab.binding.hue/doc/readme_v2.md

 zone kitchenLights "Kitchen Down Lights" @ "Kitchen" [ resourceId="7f10f9b8-8908-449a-9897-d4c2d1ae958e" ]
 ```

-You can get a list of all devices in the bridge and their respective Resource Ids by entering the following console command: `openhab:hue <bridgeUID> devices`
+You can get a list of all devices in the bridge and their respective Resource Ids by entering the following console command: `openhab:hue <bridgeUID> things`
 See [console command](#console-command-for-finding-resourceids)

-The configuration of all things (as described above) is the same regardless of whether the device contains a light, a button, or (one or more) sensors.
+The configuration of all things (as described above) is the same regardless of whether it is a device containing a light, a button, or (one or more) sensors, or whether it is a room or zone.

 ### Channels for Devices